-Can Parents be Made to Pay for Breakages?
+Can Parents be Made to Pay for Something their Child Breaks or Damages?

 Share Me

-She believes her child did not do it, and no one saw the incident.
-But the centre insists here child did and that she should pay.
+But she believes her child did not do it, and no one saw the incident.
+The centre insists her child did and that she should pay.

-At the centre, when other things are broken by a child, such as a toy, parents are also given a bill for the cost of the breakage or replacement.
+At this centre when other things are broken by a child, such as a toy, parents are given a bill for the cost of the breakage or replacement.

-2. The child is too young to be held financially responsible for their actions.
+2. Children in ECE services are too young to be held financially responsible for their actions.

-3. A centre should have insurance to cover breakages.
+3. Centres should have insurance to cover breakages.

 Leave a Reply